Gbarnett374/shipping/README.md

 1. Make sure MongoDB is installed and running.
 2. Run `bundle install`.
 3. Seed the database run `rails r scripts/seed.rb`.
+4. Seed the test database `RAILS_ENV=test rails r scripts/seed.rb`.
-4. Start the Server: `rails s`.
+5. Start the Server: `rails s`.
-5. To run tests: `rspec`.
+6. To run tests: `rspec`.
-6. To view the admin dashboard go to `localhost:3000/admin`.
+7. To view the admin dashboard go to `localhost:3000/admin`.
-7. To view the calculator go to `localhost:3000/calculator`.
+8. To view the calculator go to `localhost:3000/calculator`.

 ## API Endpoints
 - Here are all the API endpoints with example CURL commands.